AmokSolderer/APC/DOC/PinMame_howto.md

 Most sound problems like lags and stuttering are caused by the performance of the SD card.
 Take a look at the [If things don't work](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md) section for more.

+### Unknown Command errors

+If you're using the APC with Lisy/PinMame and the 'Unknown Command' error message followed by a number pops up on your lower displays then you have a problem with your serial communication.
+This is a severe problem which needs to be fixed.
+You can learn how to do this in the [If things don't work](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md) section.

 ## Programming exceptions

 The APC features a machine specific exception handling, which means that you can manipulate your game even though it is running in PinMame.
 To enable this for your machine you have to add a game specific section to the PinMameExceptions.ino file and recompile the SW.